BelguteiTsevegmed/BelguteiTsevegmed/README.md

 # 💫 About Me:
 Hi!
-I'm Belgutei, a Computer Science && Medicine student from Warsaw, Poland!<br>I'm currently pursuing Bachelor's in CS in University of Warsaw and MD in Medical University of Warsaw
+I'm Belgutei, a Computer Science && Medicine student from Warsaw, Poland!<br>I'm currently pursuing Bachelor's in CS in University of Warsaw and MD in Medical University of Warsaw.
+<br><br>
 <br>🔭 Currently working on some Java and Python projects<br>
 <br>🌱 Currently learning Object Oriented Programming, Machine Learning<br>
 <br>📫 How to reach me **belgutei.tsevegmed@gmail.com**<br>